 - Forms and Tools/Online Processes

-All UT Arlington departments who dispose of university records and information through the shredding vendor contracted by Asset Management.
+All UT Arlington departments who dispose of university records and information through the shredding vendor contracted by Property Management.

 Website Address for This Procedure

 If you have any questions about this procedure, contact the following departments:

 Confidential Records: Records to which public access is denied under the Texas Government Code, Chapter 552, or other state or federal law: some examples are student records, personnel files, some litigation records, records that contain trade secrets, records that relate to bid competition, and memos that would not be available to anyone in litigation with the University.